geotribu/english-blog/content/posts/2025-09-08_qchat_redesign.md

     Worker2 --> |7📦 Broadcasts the message| Redis
     Redis --> |8📦 Broadcasts the message| Worker1
     Worker1 --> |9📦 Broadcasts the message| QGIS1
 ```

+!!! info
+    The "default" Geotribu server is located at `qchat.geotribu.net`, and offers one channel per language/country: `QGIS-fr`, `QGIS-es`, `QGIS-de`, `QGIS-it`...
+It is also possible to set up your own server [by following the instructions on the `gischat` repository](https://github.com/geotribu/gischat#deploy-a-self-hosted-instance).

 ## Creation of the official QGIS plugin: `QChat`